Investment accounts

 Helping others - There are tax-efficient ways of helping others.
 You can contribute to someone's ISA and SIPP.
 And there are also ways of gifting your nearest and dearest with no IHT implications.

-Important information: Withdrawals from a Junior ISA will not be possible until the child reaches age 18.
+Important information: withdrawals from a Junior ISA are not possible until the child reaches age 18.
 You can't normally access money in a pension until age 55 (57 from 2028).
-It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.
+Before transferring a pension, compare all the benefits, charges and features and always seek financial advice if you’re unsure.

 The types of inheritance